daltonmatos/daltonmatos.com/content/articles/en/lidando-com-dados-inicializados-gravados-na-memoria-flash-eeprom-sram.rst

   _offset_check_data:
     .db 01, 02

-What this code do is load the address of a label into the ``Z`` register.
+What this code does is load the address of a label into the ``Z`` register.
 No one will call this code, but it will be at the very beginning of our Assembly code and it will also appear at the beginning of the final binary disasembly and we can check if the two ``ldi`` statements will be loading the correct value into the ``r31:r30`` (``Z``) registers.

 Let's see how this check works.
-Let's link an assembly code with this check with any C code and let's see how is the disassembly.
+Let's link an assembly code with this check with any C code and let's see how the disassembly looks like.

 This will be our C code: